Wide right: Bills suffer another devastating playoff loss as Chiefs win and advance - Yahoo Sports

 Wide right.
 Scott Norwood.
 Now Tyler Bass.

-The Buffalo Bills' quest for a Super Bowl is a year-round topic in Western New York, and sometimes it's not fair how a play or two can change the entire way we view a team, its players and their legacies.
-The Bills fought hard to win the AFC East and had a shot to tie their divisional round playoff game with less than two minutes left.
-For weeks, as the Bills got hot late in the season, they looked like a potential Super Bowl winner.
+The Buffalo Bills' quest for a Super Bowl is a year-round topic in western New York, and sometimes it's not fair how a play or two can change the entire way we view a team, its players and their legacies.
+The Bills fought hard to win the AFC East and had a shot to tie their divisional-round playoff game with less than two minutes left Sunday.
+For weeks, as the Bills got hot late in the season, they looked like potential Super Bowl winners.
 Then Bass missed.

-Bass' 44-yard field goal attempt swerved wide right, like Norwood's infamous attempt in Super Bowl XXV 33 years ago.
-The Chiefs got the first down they needed after that to wrap up a 27-24 win.
-The Chiefs are moving on to the AFC championship game, where they'll play at the Baltimore Ravens on Sunday with a Super Bowl trip on the line.

-The Chiefs are alive despite an up-and-down season, by their standards, thanks to a big games from Patrick Mahomes and Travis Kelce.
-For the Bills it's the start of a long, cold offseason after another devastating close loss in the playoffs.
-Buffalo is still seeking its first Super Bowl championship.

 📺: #KCvsBUF on CBS